Amir Discusses Bilateral Relations, Regional And International Developments In Phone Call With Bulgarian President

 Date

-Doha: The Amir HH sheikh Tamim bin Hamad Al-Thani discussed with President of the Republic of Bulgaria HE Rumen Radev bilateral relations between the two friendly countries.
+(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani discussed with President of the Republic of Bulgaria Rumen Radev bilateral relations between the two friendly countries.

 This came during a phone call HH the Amir received today from the President of the Republic of Bulgaria.